amphreyomosh/GLAD_GPT/DEPLOYMENT.md

 ## Troubleshooting

-### "Chat request failed"
+### "Failed to fetch" or "Chat request failed"
+- Check that NEXT_PUBLIC_API_URL in Vercel is set to just the domain (without `/api`)
+- Verify the Render server is running and accessible
 - Check that OPENAI_API_KEY is set in Render
 - Verify the API key has access to GPT models
 - Check server logs for detailed error messages
+- Ensure CORS_ORIGIN in Render matches your Vercel domain

 ### "Firebase: Error (auth/admin-restricted-operation)"
+- **Most Common Cause:** Anonymous authentication is NOT enabled in Firebase Console
+- **Solution:** Go to Firebase Console → Authentication → Sign-in method → Enable "Anonymous"
 - Ensure all NEXT_PUBLIC_FIREBASE_* variables are set in Vercel
 - Verify Firebase project is properly configured
-- Check that anonymous authentication is enabled in Firebase Console > Authentication > Sign-in method
+- Check browser console for detailed error messages
+- The app will automatically fallback to backend authentication if Firebase fails

 ### Guest mode not working
 - Firebase anonymous authentication must be enabled